Skip to content

 Change the Magnifier Reading Keys Using the Settings App

 Open the Windows Settings app.
-Click on the Start menu and select Settings.
-Or press the keyboard shortcut (Windows key + I) to launch the Settings app.
+You can open it by clicking the Start menu and selecting Settings, or use the keyboard shortcut Windows key + I.

 When the Settings app opens, click the Accessibility button on the left.